How can I record one channel while watching another?

 Freeview Suggestions:

-Consider a PVR with twin-tuners, such as the excellent Humax PVR9300T, pictured here.
-A box with twin-tuners makes it easy to watch one channel while recording a second channel without the need for a Freeview-enabled TV or a second box.
+You should look for a Freeview Recorder (PVR) with twin-tuners, such as the excellent Humax PVR9300T, pictured here.
+A box with lets you watch one channel while recording a second channel without the need for a Freeview-enabled TV or a second Freeview box.

 Sky Suggestions:

 Get a SKy+ or Sky+ HD box.
+These are probably the most well-known PVRs on the market in the UK.
 These are twin tuner PVR boxes and will let you record one satellite channel whilst watching a different satellite TV channel.
+They also let you pause and rewind live TV, and support Series Link, so you don’t miss an episode of your favourite show.
 More on Sky’s Sky+ pages

 More information: